 Since failing to render aid can cause unnecessary suffering or loss of life, court penalties for a “failing to remain” charge are particularly aggressive.
 Under the Highway Traffic Act, any person directly or indirectly involved in an accident who is convicted of leaving the scene may face:

 - Up to six months in jail

-- Mandatory licence suspension (for novice drivers)
+- Mandatory license suspension (for novice drivers)

 - Seven demerit points (the highest demerit point penalty allowed under the Highway Traffic Act)

 - Fines between $400 to $2,000 (increased to a maximum of between $500 and $2,500 when the 25% victim fine surcharge is added)